-As Elizabeth mentioned, based on her experience of over a decade working for a major global consulting company, employees bur nout and they end up leaving the organization, which generates the productivity loss mentioned in the Galup research, and additional cost to recruit and train new employees.
+As Elizabeth mentioned, based on her experience of over a decade working for a major global consulting company, employees burn out and end up leaving the organization, which generates the productivity loss mentioned in the Gallup research, and additional cost to recruit and train new employees.

-How to help your teams to improve wellness and balance in the workplace
+How to help your teams improve wellness and balance in the workplace

 Elizabeth mentioned in the interview that the most effective strategies to help teams improve workplace wellness are simple, although they may not be easy to implement.

 Here are some of Elizabeth's suggestions to help your team improve wellness and balance that are simple and can produce great results:

 Supporting employees to bring their authentic self to work.

 The research done by Elizabeth on workplace wellness and employee experience for many years has shown that these simple actions have a positive impact on employee well-being and engagement.

 All the actions suggested are simple and don't require comprehensive wellness programs.
 Leadership time investment to build connections with teams is fundamental to creating and sustaining a healthy culture that prioritizes employee wellness.